MattiaFaroni/vat-validation/README.md

 ```

 ## Status Service
-The status service is used to check whether VIES services are active and which ISOs are available.
+The status service provides real-time information on the availability of VIES services and returns the list of ISO country codes currently supported for VAT number validation.

 ```http request
 GET /api/vies/status
 ```

-Below is an example of a service response.
+Below is an example of a service response:

 ```json
 {